 How often should we test the incident response plan?

-Annual testing satisfies SOC 2 (CC7.4) and PCI DSS (12.10.1) compliance minimums.
+Annual testing satisfies SOC 2 (CC7.4) and PCI DSS (Req.
+12.10.2) compliance minimums.
+PCI DSS 12.10.2 is the explicit requirement to review and test the plan at least annually.
 Operational readiness requires quarterly testing using a rotating cadence: full tabletop (Q1), communications drill (Q2), technical drill (Q3), and executive review (Q4).
 Each quarter validates a different plan component without repeating the same exercise.